Maanav-G/nba-rookie-statistics-analysis/README.md

 ![nba-rookies_animated](https://images.complex.com/complex/images/c_scale,q_auto,w_1920/fl_lossy,pg_1/o54hhvsfb4ahjfxyfx6h/2019-nba-draft-comparisons-lead-image)

+I tossed these numbers into a pretty simple dashboard - <a href="https://maanavgarg.com/nba-dashboard" target="_blank">Check it out here</a>

 ### Summary
 A mathematical machine learning model designed to predict the regular season averaging statistics for incoming rookies, by applying the trend of all the NBA player’s (1980 - 2018) college careers compared to their first season in the league, to the 2019 rookies college career statistics.
 I built this model using Python, and I’m currently working on a UI to display the calculated data.